Microwave ovens decrease nutritional content of food?

 - Cover your container to hold in heat and steam, which will reduce the cooking time.

-- Avoid peeling the vegetable if possible; many nutrients are actually in the peel itself or just below its surface.
+- If possible, avoid peeling the vegetable, as many nutrients are in the peel itself or just below its surface.

-- Make sure you don't overcook your vegetables; take them out when they are crisp and tender.
+- Use a timer to make sure you don't overcook your vegetables; take them out when they are crisp and tender.